TJ-Solergibert/Marlin/README.md

 - `MARLIN_DIR`: The absolute path to this codebase (e.g. `/capstor/scratch/cscs/$USER/Marlin`).
 - `MARLIN_RUNS_DIR`: Directory to store all logging artifacts.
 - `CKPT_DIR`: Directory for storing model checkpoints.
 A symlink to this directory will be created in `MARLIN_RUNS_DIR`.
 - `DATASET_CACHE_DIR`: Directory to store dataset indexes.
 This is crucial for reusing dataset indexes across runs, especially when working with large datasets.
+Check the [Dataset cache preparation](#dataset-cache-preparation) section.
 - `WANDB_KEY_DIR`: Specify the path to a file containing your WANDB key.
 If you do not wish to use WANDB logging, disable it by setting `export WANDB_MODE=disabled`.

 Once all configurations are in place, submit the job to Slurm with `sbatch submit_Marlin.sh` and voilà!